 In September 2011, the Company entered into a farm-in transaction with a wholly owned subsidiary of TransAtlantic Petroleum Ltd. ("TransAtlantic"), to earn a 50% interest in a future production concession (the "Etropole Concession") in Bulgaria.
 An application for the Etropole Concession was denied in July 2014 and appealed by TransAtlantic and the Company.
 On June 15, 2016, the relevant court reaffirmed the decision of the Ministry of Energy to deny the concession and the matter stands closed.
 It is the Company's position that no further action is possible and that the Etropole Concession will not be granted.

-Notes to the unaudited condensed consolidated interim financial statements (Expressed in Canadian dollars)
+Notes to the unaudited condensed consolidated interim financial statements (Expressed in Canadian dollars, except number of shares and per share amounts)

 (c) Poland